ubirch/ubirch-client-go/README.md

 ### Environment Based Configuration
 ```
 export UBIRCH_DEVICES="<UUID>:<ubirch backend auth token>"
 export UBIRCH_SECRET=<16 byte secret used to encrypt the key store (base64 encoded)>
 ```
 (See [example.env](main/example.env) for an example.)

  All other configuration parameters have default values, but can be configured as follows.

-#### Set a UBIRCH backend environment
+### Set the UBIRCH backend environment
 The `env` configuration refers to the UBIRCH backend environment.
 The default value is `prod`, which is the production environment.
-For development, the reference to “prod” may be replaced by “demo”, which is a test system that works like the production environment, but stores data only in a blockchain test net.
+For development, the environment may be set to `demo`, which is a test system that works like the production environment, but stores data only in a blockchain test net.

+> Note that the UUIDs must be registered at the according UBIRCH backend environment.

+To switch to the `demo` backend environment
 - add the following key-value pair to your `config.json`:
 ```
-  "env": "<ubirch backend environment, defaults to 'prod'>"
+  "env": "demo"
 ```
 - or set the following environment variable:
 ```
-export UBIRCH_ENV=<ubirch backend environment, defaults to 'prod'>
+export UBIRCH_ENV=demo
 ```

-#### Use a SQL database to store the protocol context
+### Use a SQL database to store the protocol context
 The `DSN` (*Data Source Name*) can be used to connect the client to a SQL database for storing the protocol context (i.e. the encrypted keystore, key certificates and last signatures) persistently.
 If DSN is not set or empty, the client will create a file `protocol.json` (and `protocol.json.bck`) locally in the working directory.